debops/debops/docs/ansible/roles/debops.ansible_plugins/getting-started.rst

 The role contains a set of custom Ansible filter plugins which can be used in Jinja templates:

+``ldappassword``
+  This filter plugin can be used to convert plaintext passwords to hashes that can be stored in the LDAP ``userPassword`` attribute.

 ``parse_kv_config``
   Parse a YAML list of dictionaries and output a sorted and expanded list of YAML dictionaries that contain a common set of dictionary keys.
 The filter